czagrzebski/ROS-AMR/research/encoder/encoder.md

 The Out A will be used for our state detection (via Interrupt) and Out B will be used for finding the direction.
 Output A/B will be connected as Digital Outputs to the Arduino.
 Note: The image shown is a dedicated rotary switch and is not connected to a DC motor.
 However, a DC motor with a built-in encoder will have the Out A/B built-in to the motor I/O.

-Next, we will need to calculate RPM for the DC motor in order to find velocity using the diameter of the wheel.